ghazi-naceur/data-highway/README.md

 There are 3 provided conversions.

-Set the conversion `route` for your REST **POST** query, by invoking the url `http://localhost:5555/conversion/route` and setting the following request bodies :
+Set the conversion `route` for your REST **POST** query, by invoking the url `http://localhost:5555/conversion/route` and setting one of these following request bodies :

 ### a- From Parquet to JSON :